gamercade-io/gamercade_console/README.md

     1. Add "Draw Circle" filled?
     1. Add Write Text function (need a font??)
     1. How to handle lines/rects drawn out of bounds?
+1. Add "Data" functions for grabbing data from the ROM
+    1. How many sprites or sprite sheets there are
+    1. Sprite sheet width/height
 1. Include the audio stuff from audio-test
 1. Saving/Loading games as ROM files
 1. Build showcase projects (see below)